jjanousek-farmito/ext-cuzk-parcels/README.md

    - Open the Extension Management page by navigating to `chrome://extensions`.
    - Click the refresh icon next to the extension
 3. restart the dev server

+## Extension structure

+- service worker
+- content
+- options

+### Service Worker
+Handles the background tasks and events.
+It is responsible for managing the extension's lifecycle, handling network requests, and performing background operations.

+### Content
+Handles the interaction with the web pages.
+It can modify the content of the pages, listen for events, and communicate with the background script.

+### Options
+Provides a user interface for the extension's options.
+It allows users to configure the extension's settings and preferences.

+## Extension lifecycle

+1. **Installation**: The extension is loaded unpacked.
+2. **Activation**:
+    1. CRM: The extension is activated when the user navigates to `/purchase/opportunity/<opportunityId>`
+    2. CUZK.auth:
+        - The extension is activated on any page of the CUZK domain (`nahlizenidokn.cuzk.gov.cz/*`).
+    1. CUZK.parcel:
+        - The extension is activated on any parcel detail page.
+(Url contains hash, so it is triggered by all /* pages)

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.